Codecademy/learn-python/style-guide.md

 # Output: Hello World!
 ```

-1. When the output is something short, e.g. 1 line, the output is either included immediately after the function/method call with some text like "Output: ..."
+1. When the output is something short, e.g. one line, the output is either included immediately after the function/method call with some text like "Output: ..."
 2. If that output extends beyond the length of the block, the comment can be included under the function/method call.
 js
 console.log('hi'); // Prints: hi